sgoutteb/segmata/README.md

 - Visual rendering of layers
 - Inference result on segment (in a future step)

 The .obj modifications are done on individual vertex displacements along normals (loop over all vertex).
-This displacement is limited to XX pixels.
+This displacement is limited to 2 pixels (adjustable).
+Several loops are possible.
 The cost function for deciding is the modified point is better can be based on:
 - Maximize bright pixels count (the papyrus layer is brighter than "holes")
-- Minimize dark pixel count or dark contours area (decrease "holes" or dark zones in papyrus)
+- Minimize dark pixel count or dark contours area (decrease "holes" or dark zones in papyrus) Tha actual version uses:
+- Difference with previous image if np.mean(image_diff)>0 we keep the changes

 ## Workflow